Blendtec vs Ninja

 Just because a blender is more powerful and can perform more tasks does not necessarily make it the better choice for YOU.
-The Blendtec is widely known and is considered by many to be in a different class than the Ninja Professional.
+The Blendtec is widely known and considered by many to be in a different class than the Ninja.
 But, if you are not going to use the power and features that command a higher price then why spend the extra?
 But if you need more out of your blender then you can’t ignore the difference.

 Blendtec vs Ninja Blender – Performance and Features.